 The College has consolidated its efforts on the improvement of the quality of delivery for learners which is proving very successful.
-The College will continue to invest in the maintenance and capital refurbishments for both learners and staff of the College and have major capital plans to deliver T-Level provision for the future.
+The College will continue to invest in teaching and learning facilities through the maintenance and capital refurbishments for both learners and staff of the College.